ff137/ff137/README.md

 ## 🚀 My Experience

-With academic research I designed a wideband direction finding system for the SKA's precursor project, MeerKAT.
-I've worked on a variety of projects, including:
+For academic research I designed a wideband direction finding system for the SKA's precursor project, MeerKAT.
+Professionally I've worked on a variety of projects, including:

 - **Life Healthcare**: Statistical analysis of medical items used in their operations
 - **Sasol**: Data analysis and forecasting of petrol consumption with neural networks